Understanding the Risks of Peer-to-Peer Lending

 - All Lender funds that are not on loan are held in a segregated client money account with Barclays Bank Plc

 - A separate entity holds the document, against which each loan contract is secured for the benefit of Invest & Fund Lenders

 - A third party administrator would take on responsibility for managing any outstanding loans.

-Invest & Fund is regulated under an Interim Permission by the Financial Conduct Authority (No. 660564). peer-to-peer lending is not covered by the Financial Services Compensation Scheme (FSCS) and so if you suffer a loss, you cannot apply to the FSCS for compensation.
+Invest & Fund Limited is authorised and regulated by the Financial Conduct Authority (FRN: 711378).
+Peer-to-peer lending is not covered by the Financial Services Compensation Scheme (FSCS) and so if you suffer a loss, you cannot apply to the FSCS for compensation.

 Lenders’ Risk Assessment

 One of Invest & Fund’s core values is transparency, and we strive to make all relevant information readily available for Lenders to be able to make an informed decision.